Building a Line Following Robot with TCS34725 RGB Sensor

 Can I modify this project to follow a colored line instead of a black/white track?

 Yes.
-Since the TCS34725 provides red, green, blue, and clear channel data, you can modify the code to use specific color channels instead of the clear channel.
-For example, to follow a red line, you could use the red channel reading relative to the green and blue channels.
-However, this is an advanced modification that requires changes to the error calculation logic.
+Since the TCS34725 provides red, green, blue, and clear channel data, you can use specific color channels instead of the clear channel.
+For example, to follow a red line, use the red channel relative to the green and blue channels.
+This requires changes to the error calculation logic.

 • GitHub Repository: Full Arduino code for this project is available on GitHub.